HwnagYujeong0808/Optimal-real-time-electricity-pricing-models/README.md

 ## 7. Conclusion
   + Actual price is influeced by renewable energy than fossil energy.
 It means that Spain generates more renewable energy than fossil energy.
-  + However, Spain needs to produce more renewable energy when considering test score and the renewable energy production amount in graph.
+  + However, Spain needs to produce more renewable energy when considering test score and the energy production amount in graph.